drunkenvalley/no-pressure/readme.md

 ## Contributing

-If you want to join the team reach out in [Issues](https://github.com/drunkenvalley/no-pressure/issues), or you can *Fork* and then perform *Pull Requests*.
+If you want to join the team reach out in [Issues](https://github.com/drunkenvalley/no-pressure/issues) or [Discussions](https://github.com/drunkenvalley/no-pressure/discussions), or reach out in the Discord community, or you can *Fork* and then perform *Pull Requests*.

 ## Requirements